CEI-lab/ece3400-2018/docs/lab1.md

 Keep your Arduino Unos and Parallax servos in the box dedicated for your team.
 All other components can be placed back into their appropriate bins.
 There should also be two battery banks in your box, it would be a good idea to mark them with your team number.
 We will be using these to power the robot this year (one spare, one onboard) - no non-rechargeable batteries will be accepted.
 Think green!
 It is your responsibility to keep the batteries charged.

+If you decide to use any private parts for your robot, be sure to clearly label them as such.
+Throughout the semester we will spot check boxes, to ensure that no team has taken more than their share of parts.
+If your own components are not labeled as such, they will be removed.

 Use GitHub on the computer to upload and save your code, be sure to add appropriate commits.
 The lab computers will NOT keep any data locally (i.e., on them).
 Once you log off, the data will eventually be lost (typically overnight).
 Save your data on a flash drive or other means before you leave the lab.

 ### Grading